coxmediagroup/developer-3-skills-test/comments/comments.md

 #### c017
 See c013, particularly the first sentence.

-#### c015
+#### c018
 JavaScript and jQuery are used only in development to add the width and height of the viewport to the browser.
 This speeds things up as we write code that is responsive.

+#### c019
+We only load the parts of Bootstrap that we need.

+#### c020